About Ting-ru | Founder of Rye Lin Art & Translation

-Rye Lin completed her first translation project in the summer of 2015 — a literature/photobook written and produced by a Taiwanese photographer.
+Ting-ru completed her first translation project in the summer of 2015 — a literature and photobook written and produced by a Taiwanese photographer.
 That experience marked the beginning of her journey as a translator.

-In the final year of her university studies, she was selected to participate in an exchange programme and spent a semester at the Australian National University.
-After that, she went on to work at a law firm in Sydney (as a working holiday maker), where she served as both a translator and an education and immigration consultant.
+In her final year at National Taiwan Normal University’s Department of English, she was selected for an exchange programme and spent a semester at the Australian National University, taking courses in Contemporary Asian Art, Art and Design Histories, and related subjects.
+Afterward, she took a gap year and worked at a law firm in Sydney, serving as both a translator and an education and immigration consultant.

-After graduating from National Taiwan Normal University, Rye Lin spent most of her time working across Taipei, Taichung, Sydney, and Hong Kong.
-She is now a freelance translator and interpreter specialising in arts, culture, architecture, and marketing campaigns.
-Working across English, Mandarin, Taiwanese, and Cantonese, she also leads a team that includes exceptional Japanese and Korean translators and interpreters based around the country.
+Since graduating, Ting-ru has lived and worked across Taipei, Taichung, Sydney, and Hong Kong.
+She is now a freelance translator and interpreter specialising in art, design, culture, architecture, and marketing campaigns.
+Working across English, Mandarin, Taiwanese, and Cantonese, she also leads a team that includes exceptional Japanese and Korean translators and interpreters based throughout Taiwan.

 Services